lohjine/rate_rating_systems/README.md

 ```
 1. Players are sorted according to their current matchmaking rating (e.g. [1400, 1450, 1490, 1520, ...])
-2. A running window of 50 is performed across the array of players, where the indices of players are shuffled uniformly within the window at each step. (e.g. after first step, [1490, 1400, 1520, 1450, ...(first 50), 1900, 1910, 1930, ...] )
+2. A running window of 50 (10% of player count) is performed across the array of players, where the indices of players are shuffled uniformly within the window at each step. (e.g. after first step, [1490, 1400, 1520, 1450, ...(first 50), 1900, 1910, 1930, ...] )
 3. Players are matched against their adjacent index. (e.g. [1490 vs 1400, 1520 vs 1450, ...])
 ```